Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     console.log(solveQuadratic(1, -1, 0)) //{1, 0}
     ```

-1. Declare a function name _printArray_.
-It takes array as a parameter and it prints out each value of the array.
+1. Declare a function name _printArray_ that takes an array as parameter and it prints out each value of the array.
-1. Write a function name _showDateTime_ which shows time in this format: 08/01/2020 04:08 using the Date object.
+1. Write a function name _showDateTime_ that shows time in this format: 08/01/2020 04:08 using the Date object.

     ```sh
     showDateTime()
     08/01/2020 04:08
     ```

 1. Declare a function name _swapValues_.
-This function swaps value of x to y.
+This function swaps value of x with y.

     ```js
     swapValues(3, 4) // x => 4, y=>3
     swapValues(4, 5) // x = 5, y = 4
     ```

 1. Declare a function name _reverseArray_.
-It takes array as a parameter and it returns the reverse of the array (don't use method).
+It takes an array as a parameter and it returns the reverse of the array (don't use the reverse method).

     ```js
     console.log(reverseArray([1, 2, 3, 4, 5]))